SonamShukla10/Linux-Server-Configuration/README.md

       * Check in /etc/ssh/sshd_config file if PasswordAuthentication is set to no
       * Restart SSH: sudo service ssh restart

-* On the local machine, run: ssh -i ~/.ssh/grader_key -p 2200 grader@54.200.16.195 .
-If, it is not working then try , $ su - grader and enter the grader's password.
+* On the local machine, run: ssh -i ~/.ssh/grader_key -p 2200 grader@54.200.16.195 (Passphrase : sonam).[UPDATED]
+* If, it is not working then try , $ su - grader and enter the grader's password.
+* (UPDATE) : In case of missing updates and upgrades: apt-get update and apt-get upgrade
 #  Configure the local timezone to UTC :
  * While logged in as grader, configure the time zone: sudo dpkg-reconfigure tzdata.
 You should see something like that: